gatsbyjs/gatsby/docs/docs/api-files-gatsby-ssr.md

 The file `gatsby-ssr.js` lets you alter the content of static HTML files as they are being rendered by Gatsby.
 To use the [Gatby SSR APIs](/docs/ssr-apis/), create a file called `gatsby-ssr.js` in the root of your site.
 Export any of the APIs you wish to use in this file.

 The APIs `wrapPageElement` and `wrapRootElement` exist in both the SSR and [browser APIs](/docs/browser-apis).
-If you use one of them, consider if you should implement it in both `gatsby-ssr.js` and `gatsby-browser.js`.
+If you wrap pages in Providers, or other elements that descendent components depend on, you might need to implement the same API in `gatsby-ssr.js` and `gatsby-browser.js`.

 ```jsx:title=gatsby-ssr.js
 const React = require("react")